Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Diameter Decomposition

 \paragraph*{Algorithm Description and Implementation.} We give an overview and describe the implementation of Algorithm~\ref{alg:ES_tree}.
 The data-structures $\ell(\cdot)$, $p(\cdot)$ and $c(\cdot)$ are initialized using Algorithm~\ref{alg:ModDijkstra} in Section~\ref{sec:staticLDD}.
 Note that for each $u \in V$, $P(u)$ can be computed by simply considering all neighbors of~$u$ in turn, and adding a neighbor $v$ to $P(u)$ if $v$ is a potential parent.
 The algorithm also maintains a heap $Q$ whose intended use is to store nodes whose levels or clustering might need to be updated. (see procedure \Initialize{}).

-In our decremental algorithm, each vertex tries to maintain its level $\ell(u)$, which corresponds to its current distance to the root $s$, together with its cluster pointer $c(u)$ in the current graph.
-Concretely, we maintain the following invariant for each vertex $u \in V$:
+In our decremental algorithm, each node tries to maintain its level $\ell(u)$, which corresponds to its current distance to the root $s$, together with its cluster pointer $c(u)$ in the current graph.
+Concretely, we maintain the following invariant for each node $u \in V$:

 where ties among neighbors are broken according to~(\ref{eq: breakingTies}).
 This invariant allows to compute the cluster pointer $c(u)$ using Observation~\ref{obs: clusterUpdate}.
 Deleting an edge incident to $u$ might lead to a change in the values of $\ell(u)$ and $c(u)$.
 If this occurs, all neighbors of $u$ are notified by $u$ about this change, since their levels and cluster points might also change.
 It is well-known that the standard ES-tree can efficiently deal with changes involving the levels $\ell(\cdot)$.
-However, in our setting, it might be the case that an edge deletion forces a vertex $u$ to change its cluster while the level $\ell(u)$ still remains the same under this deletion.
-This is the point where our algorithm differs from the standard ES-tree and we next show how to handle such changes efficiently.
+However, in our setting, it might be the case that an edge deletion forces a node $u$ to change its cluster while the level $\ell(u)$ still remains the same under this deletion.
+This is the point where our algorithm differs from the standard ES-tree, and we next show that (1) such changes can be handled efficiently, and (2) the number of cluster changes per node, within the same level, is small in expectation.

-Let us consider the deletion of an edge $(u,v)$ (see procedure $\Delete()$); assume without loss of generality that $\ell(u) \leq \ell(v)$.
+Let us consider the deletion of an edge $(u,v)$ (see procedure $\Delete()$); assume without loss of generality that $\ell(v) \leq \ell(u)$.
 Now note that an edge deletion might lead to a cluster change only if $v \in P(u)$.
 If this is the case, the algorithm first removes $v$ from the set $P(u)$.
 If $P(u)$ is still non-empty, the clustering remains unaffected.
 However, if $P(u)$ is empty, the clustering of $u$ will change, and the algorithm inserts $u$ into the heap $Q$ with key $\ell(u)$.
 Observe that a change in clustering of $u$ might potentially lead to cluster changes for children of $u$, given that $u$ was their only potential parent.
 In this way, we observe that deleting $(u,v)$ might force changes in the clustering for many descendants of $v$.
 The algorithm handles such changes using procedure $\UpdateLevels()$, which we describe below.